 The Era of Telehealth

 In the first half of 2018, a new provision in the congressional budget made telehealth services – including monitoring, diagnosis, and medication dose and type modifications – more accessible to many beneficiaries.
-This big step in health technology is a good thing for the 90 percent of Medicare seniors who prefer to age at home.
+This big step in health technology is a good thing for Medicare seniors who prefer to age at home.
 It’s also a good thing for the two-thirds of that population living with multiple chronic conditions who run into problems with transportation, managing poly-pharmacy regimens, coordinating appointments, etc.

 Technology-based Healthcare Creates Pitfalls for Health Plans